bear7066/the_missing_semester_in_NCCU/README.md

 # Winter CS Camp

 This is a winter cs camp held in National Chengchi University on 2024/1/31 ~ 2024/2/2.
+The main purpose is to let the students who are interested in computer science know about what you should have to learn before you choose computer science as your major.

 ## 💻 設備需求